isomerpages/nrf-create-cares/index.md

 description: An Isomer site of the Singapore Government
 image: /images/logo.png
 permalink: /
-notification: Here's a notification bar you can use!
+notification: ""
 sections:
   - hero:
-      title: Hero title
+      title: CARES
-      subtitle: Hero subtitle
+      subtitle: The Cambridge Centre for Advanced Research and Education (CARES) was established in 2013
       background: /images/hero-banner.png
       button: Contact Us
       url: /contact-us/